tronprotocol/documentation/TRX/Tron-doc.md

 # 2 Tron Super Representatives and Committee

-## 2.1 How to become a super representative
+## 2.1 How to Become a Super Representative

  In TRON network, any account can apply to become a super representative candidate.
 Every account can vote for super representative candidates.
 The top 27 candidates with the most votes are the super representatives.
 Super representatives can produce blocks.
 The votes will be counted every 6 hours, so super representatives may also change every 6 hours.
  To prevent vicious attack, TRON network burns 9999 TRX from the account that applies to become a super representative candidate.

-## 2.2 Super representatives election
+## 2.2 Super Representatives Election

  To vote, you need to have TRON Power(TP).
 To get TRON Power, you need to freeze TRX.
 Every 1 frozen TRX accounts for one TRON Power(TP).
 Every account in TRON network has the right to vote for a super representative candidate.
 After you unfreeze your frozen TRX, you will lose the responding TRON Power(TP), so your previous vote will be invalid.
  Note: Only your latest vote will be counted in TRON network which means your previous vote will be over written by your latest vote.

 + Examples (Using wallet-cli):